medic/cht-docs/content/en/apps/guides/forms/uhc-mode.md

 ## Configuration

 Any patient- or household-level form or forms can be used to update the date last visited.
 You may run into performance issues if you configure this to look at forms submitted very frequently.
-For example, we expect five forms submitted only once a month to work better than two forms submitted every day.
+For example, five forms submitted only once a month would work better than two forms submitted every day.

 ### UHC Permissions